asad-mushtaq/ScheduleAI/README.md

 ## Steps to run this web application locally

+0. Ensure you're using Linux or another Unix like OS, otherwise you have to ensure the .sh/shell files in each microservice folder use the LF end of line sequence format, and not CRLF.

 1. Create local .env file with correct values set in the root directory of project (same directory as docker-compose.yml). example .env file:
 ```